chgeuer/event-sourcing-wip/README.md

 > In this article, I use the term 'event sourcing' quite liberal: Simply speaking, all configuration change events in the system change a certain part of the overall state.

 Let's introduce event sourcing by using the simple analogy of a bank account: When a customer opens an account (which is the very first event), the account has a zero balance.
 When the customer receives money (a second event), the account balance is increased by the given amount.
 When the customer wires money to a friend, this third event in the ledger results in having a lower account balance again.
-The different events (account creation, credit and debit transactions, account closure) represent the banking-specific (domain) event, with the current account balance being the 'state' of the account.
-Replaying (sourcing) all the events, in the order in which they appeared, always brings leads to the same result.
+The different events (account creation, credit and debit transactions, account closure) represent the banking-specific (domain) events.
+The account's current balance represents the 'state' of the account.
+Replaying (sourcing) all the events from the beginning, in the order in which they appeared, always brings leads to the same result.

 #### An "append-only log" data structure and service

-In our architecture, we start to 'replace' the configuration database with an 'append-only log' data structure.
+As first step in refactoring the architecture, we 'replace' the configuration database with an 'append-only log' data structure.

-> The term *'log'* does not refer to log file entries (like an HTTP request log), but should be interpreted like the "captain's log" on a ship, in which all important events are written down.
+> The term *'log'* does not refer to log file entries (like an HTTP request log), but should be interpreted like the "captain's log" on a ship, in which all important events are written down sequentially, and historic records (the past) is not modified.

 'Append-only' means that previously written events are not modified by newly arriving events, instead new events are appended at the end of the log structure.
 Given that this append-only log must be read by all the web application servers, it must be centrally hosted by a service.
-Typical implementations of such a service include Apache Kafka, and Azure Event Hubs.
+Typical implementations of such a service include Apache Kafka, RabbitMQ Streams, or Azure Event Hubs.

+> Such an event stream could loosely be compared to a database's transaction log, in which all state changes to the various database tables are recorded sequentially as well.
+Replaying the transaction log allows the reconstruction of the database state, like in event sourcing.

+The illustration below demonstrates the concept: The configuration source emits state update events into Event Hub, and all running web app nodes receive (pull) their individual copy of these changes.
+When sending (enqueueing, appending) new messages into Event Hub, each message get's a unique **sequence number** assigned, a strictly monotonic increasing integer that uniquely identifies the message.

 ![03-EventSourcing-Pure](2023-01-25--event-sourcing-1_03-EventSourcing-Pure.png)

 #### Pulling events into the application

-In our updated architecture above, we augment the application with an active component, that pulls a copy of the stream of events from the append-only log structure (Azure Event Hubs service), and locally applies these updates / deltas to the local copy of the configuration state.
+In our updated architecture above, we augment the application with an active component, that pulls a copy of the stream from the append-only log structure (Azure Event Hubs service), and locally applies these events / updates / deltas to the local copy of the configuration state.

+Each received event locally updates the cached state within the application, so that a new